dotnet/docs/docs/standard/serialization/system-text-json-how-to.md

 ---
-title: "How to serialize and deserialize JSON using C# - .NET"
+title: "How to serialize and deserialize JSON - .NET"
 author: tdykstra
 ms.author: tdykstra
 ms.date: "09/16/2019"